-Why is it important to attend all the check-ups?
+Why is it important for your child to attend all their check-ups?

-Occasionally, children and teenagers find it difficult to attend their rheumatology clinic visits.
-They may feel that this interferes with other important things they are doing, such as school, work, sports, or spending time with friends.
+Occasionally, teenagers find it difficult to attend their rheumatology clinic visits.
+They may feel that this interferes with other important things they are doing, such as school, work, sports or spending time with friends.
 However, regular rheumatology check-ups are very important.

-This is regardless of whether a child is feeling lots of pain or little pain.
-The doctor needs to monitor his response to medications and look for any possible side effects.
-Even if his JIA is in remission and he feels just great, he should still go to his check-ups to let his doctor know how he is doing.
-The rheumatology visit is your child's chance to let the doctor and nurses know how he is doing, and to ask questions.
-After all, the doctor wants to see him in his good times too!
+This is regardless of whether they are feeling lots of pain or little pain.
+The doctor needs to monitor your response to medications and look for any possible side effects.
+Even if the JIA is in remission and your child or teen feels great, they should still go to their check-ups to let the doctor know how they are doing.
+The rheumatology visit is you and your child's chance to let the doctor and nurses know how your child is doing, and to ask questions.
+After all, the doctor wants to see you in your child during good times too.

-At the check-ups, a child may have appointments with different members of the health care team.
-You may be worried about this, as it means missing school or other activities.
-Try and work with members of the health care team to see if you can coordinate these visits on the same day.
-It might be helpful to keep track of appointments using a paper or electronic calendar.
+At the check-ups, your child may have appointments with different members of the health-care team.
+You may be worried about this, as it means that you may miss school or other activities.
+Try and work with members of the health-care team to see if you can coordinate these visits on the same day.